-Funding System Software Upgrades for Retailers in Priority Target Areas: Applicants may propose to use grant funds for system software upgrade costs for independent retailers that sell sufficient quantities of qualifying fluid milk and are located in Priority Target Areas, described in Section I.C., for the purpose of providing and/or redeeming HFMI incentive under this grant, including software changes that may be needed to print information about the incentive earned on the SNAP receipts.
+Funding System Software Upgrades for Retailers in Priority Target Areas: Applicants may propose to use grant funds for system software upgrade costs for independent retailers that sell sufficient quantities of qualifying fluid milk and are located in Priority Target Areas, described in "FY24 Funding Priorities" (page 11)., for the purpose of providing and/or redeeming HFMI incentive under this grant, including software changes that may be needed to print information about the incentive earned on the SNAP receipts.
 Using grants for the purchase of hardware for retailers, such as the POS devices themselves, is not allowed.
 See Part 4.
 "Budget".